-£6.99 (inc. VAT)
+£7.99 7.990000000 (inc. VAT)

 Hello US customer, you are currently shopping on the UK site.
 To ensure you are charged in the correct currency and receive accurate shipping costs, please switch to the US website and re-add your product to your basket.

 Diets and eating habits are now more diverse than ever.
 Gone are the days of straight-forward diet decisions and no longer are we divided into either vegetarians or meat eaters.
-With #Veganuary breaking records every year and lots of buzz around the celebrity-approved ‘keto’ diet, healthy eating has never been trendier or more varied!
+With #Veganuary breaking records every year and lots of buzz around the celebrity-approved keto diet, healthy eating has never been trendier or more varied!

 But what if your diet isn’t quite so clear-cut?

 A low FODMAP diet removes certain carbohydrates that can upset the gut microbiome of those with IBS-D and other gastrointestinal issues.
 The FODMAP acronym stands for:

 High FODMAPs can be found in plenty of common food groups including: dairy, wheat and even certain fruit and vegetables!

-'One week flat', 'For every day', 'For babies & children' and 'For pregnancy' also contain very small amounts of FOS (Fructooligosaccharides).
+One Week Flat, Every Day, Babies & Children and Pregnancy also contain very small amounts of FOS (Fructooligosaccharides).
 However, we know many people happily take these supplements with no problems at all, despite being diagnosed with IBS-D.

 The Paleo diet is centred around the historical eating of unprocessed foods.
 Basically, if it comes in a packet with a long list of ingredients on the back, it’s probably not considered Paleo.
 This diet is great if you want to increase your fibre intake and are happy to keep meat and fish as a key element of your diet.

-Because of its diversity, all of our OptiBac supplements are suitable for those choosing to follow a Paleo diet.
+Because of its diversity, all of our Optibac supplements are suitable for those choosing to follow a Paleo diet.